 This school is a community and all members have a duty to behave respectfully online and offline, to use technology for teaching and learning and to prepare for life after school, and to immediately report any concerns or inappropriate behaviour, to protect staff, pupils, families and the reputation of the school.
 We learn together, make honest mistakes together and support each other in a world that is online and offline at the same time.

 Education and curriculum

-The following subjects have the clearest online safety links (see the relevant role descriptors above for more information):
+The following subjects have the clearest online safety links:

 - Relationships education (RHE) and health - Computing